ItaiBear/BearGAN/README.md

 # BearGAN
+Final project of Computer Science program at Leo Baeck High School, in the topic of deep learning.
-Generative Adversarial Network for creating images of bears
+A Generative Adversarial Network (GAN) project to create photorealistic images from semantic and panoptic images.
+Based on the OASIS model: https://github.com/boschresearch/OASIS